The ultimate guide to seasoning copper pans in 4 steps

 To season a copper pan, you need to take some care and maintenance steps in order for pans to function optimally:

-In this article, we will discuss some steps on how to season your pan so that it can continue to function well and can last for a long period of time.
+In this article, I’ll discuss some steps on how to season your pan so that it can continue to function well and last for a long period of time!

-The stick-resistant coating, particularly the carbonized oil, used in seasoning fills the small pores of the uneven metal surface, thereby preventing the process of oxidation to occur.
+The stick-resistant coating used in seasoning (particularly the carbonized oil) fills the small pores of the uneven metal surface, thereby preventing the process of oxidation from occurring.
 Oxidation can lead to corrosion and/or pitting.
-When pitting or corrosion is prevented, the food will not stick to the pan.
+When pitting or corrosion is prevented, the food won’t stick to the pan.

 What do you need?

 - Around 1 tablespoon of vegetable oil.
-Other cooking oil types could be used; however, it is best to use vegetable oil for non-stick cooking surfaces.
+Other cooking oil types could be used; however, it’s best to use vegetable oil for non-stick cooking surfaces.
 Take note that you only need a minute amount, enough to coat the pan evenly and lightly.
 Other oil options are grapeseed oil, canola oil, peanut oil, and lard.
-Olive oil and butter oil are not recommended for seasoning since these oils tend to smoke quickly.
+Olive oil and butter oil aren’t recommended for seasoning since these oils tend to smoke quickly.

-- Stovetop or oven.
-Stovetop is optional.
-Oven is mostly used.
+- Stovetop or oven: Stovetop is optional; the oven is mostly used.